Universal Turing machine: Introduction

-Davis briefly mentions operating systems and compilers as outcomes of the notion of program-as-data (Davis 2000:185).
+Davis briefly mentions operating systems and compilers as outcomes of the notion of program-as-data.

-Some, however, might raise issues with this assessment.
-At the time (mid-1940s to mid-1950s) a relatively small cadre of researchers were intimately involved with the architecture of the new "digital computers".
-Hao Wang (1954), a young researcher at this time, made the following observation:

-Wang hoped that his paper would "connect the two approaches".
-Indeed, Minsky confirms this: "that the first formulation of Turing-machine theory in computer-like models appears in Wang (1957)" (Minsky 1967:200).
-Minsky goes on to demonstrate Turing equivalence of a counter machine.

-With respect to the reduction of computers to simple Turing equivalent models (and vice versa), Minsky's designation of Wang as having made "the first formulation" is open to debate.
-While both Minsky's paper of 1961 and Wang's paper of 1957 are cited by Shepherdson and Sturgis (1963), they also cite and summarize in some detail the work of European mathematicians Kaphenst (1959), Ershov (1959), and Péter (1958).
-The names of mathematicians Hermes (1954, 1955, 1961) and Kaphenst (1959) appear in the bibliographies of both Sheperdson-Sturgis (1963) and Elgot-Robinson (1961).
-Two other names of importance are Canadian researchers Melzak (1961) and Lambek (1961).
-For much more see Turing machine equivalents; references can be found at register machine.

 Mathematical theory

 With this encoding of action tables as strings, it becomes possible, in principle, for Turing machines to answer questions about the behaviour of other Turing machines.
 Most of these questions, however, are undecidable, meaning that the function in question cannot be calculated mechanically.
 For instance, the problem of determining whether an arbitrary Turing machine will halt on a particular input, or on all inputs, known as the Halting problem, was shown to be, in general, undecidable in Turing's original paper.
 Rice's theorem shows that any non-trivial question about the output of a Turing machine is undecidable.

 A universal Turing machine can calculate any recursive function, decide any recursive language, and accept any recursively enumerable language.
 According to the Church–Turing thesis, the problems solvable by a universal Turing machine are exactly those problems solvable by an algorithm or an effective method of computation, for any reasonable definition of those terms.
 For these reasons, a universal Turing machine serves as a standard against which to compare computational systems, and a system that can simulate a universal Turing machine is called Turing complete.

-An abstract version of the universal Turing machine is the universal function, a computable function which can be used to calculate any other computable function.
+An abstract version of the universal Turing machine is the universal function, a computable function that can be used to calculate any other computable function.
 The UTM theorem proves the existence of such a function.